Dealing with floods

 - Accept help when offered, and ask for it if you need it.

-- Talk to your accountant, bank manager, or Work and Income NZ if the flood changes your circumstances at all.
+- Talk to your accountant, bank manager, or Work and Income.
+There are options for help.

 Support available for other events